 General Financial Planning Rules and Guidelines

 Another rule of thumb for housing is that you should buy a house that costs no more than two and a half to three times your annual income.
 For example, if you and your spouse together earn $100,000 per year, you shouldn’t spend more than $250,000-$300,000 on a home.
 This is a rough guideline but it can give you an idea of what you can afford for a mortgage to avoid becoming house-poor.

 One of the most widely used rules for saving is that you should save at least 10% of your income.
 Keep in mind, this is typically assuming you are saving additional money into a retirement plan as well.
 This 10% rule applies to creating a savings cushion for unexpected expenses, a college education, or other goals.

 When it comes to how much you should save for retirement, if your company offers a matching program, you need to save at least enough to take advantage of that.
 It is free money.
-These matching programs can be anywhere from 3-5% of your gross pay, but your retirement savings shouldn’t stop there.
+These matching programs can be anywhere from 3-6% of your gross pay, but your retirement savings shouldn’t stop there.
 Younger people who have more time to save should strive for a minimum of 10%, although the closer you are to retirement, you may be shooting for 20-30% depending on your current nest egg.

 An emergency fund is used to cover expenses when there is a sudden loss of income or another financial emergency.
 Most experts suggest a household have between three and six months worth of expenses available in the event of an emergency.
 So, if your monthly obligations total $2,500, you should try and keep between $7,500 and $15,000 in your emergency fund.

 Many experts use the assumption that you will need to replace your pre-retirement income by 75-80%.
 So, if you make $80,000 the year before you retire, you should expect to have a little over $60,000 in income during retirement.
 But, that number may be higher or lower, depending on the type of lifestyle you plan to live in retirement, how much debt you're still carrying and your overall health.
 Health care expenses can eat a significant hole in your retirement budget if you don't have Medicare or sufficient health insurance to handle those costs.